jaimedantas/Reaction-Timer-FPGA/README.md

 ##Altera FPGA
 ![](https://github.com/jaimedantas/Reaction-Timer-FPGA/blob/master/fpga_image.png)

 All the code was made in low level and all the operations were implemented in VHDL.
-Also, the processor was created to execute the instructions.
-The figure below show the block diagram of the project.
+Also, a processor was created to execute the instructions.
+The figure below shows the block diagram of the project.

 ![](https://github.com/jaimedantas/Reaction-Timer-FPGA/blob/master/controle.jpg)